kenoz/SITS_utils/README.md

 # Sits Python Package

-``sits`` is a high-level Python package designed to simplify the extraction and processing of Satellite Images Time Series (SITS) referenced in STAC catalogs.
-For any given point or polygon, it efficiently handles data retrieval and, leveraging ``spyndex``, can also calculate a wide array of spectral indices.
-The processed results can then be exported in various formats, including image files, CSV tables, or dynamic animated GIFs, with customizable dimensions suitable for applications like deep learning.
+``sits`` is a high-level Python package designed to simplify the extraction and processing of Satellite Image Time Series (SITS) referenced in STAC catalogs.
+For any given point or polygon, it efficiently handles data retrieval and, leveraging ``spyndex``, can calculate a wide array of spectral indices.
+The processed results can be exported in various formats, including image files, CSV tables, or dynamic animated GIFs, with customizable dimensions suitable for applications such as deep learning.
+In addition to its core functionalities, the package includes an experimental analysis module that integrates forecasting methods from the ``sktime`` library.
+This module enables users to apply time series models to satellite-derived data, opening possibilities for predictive analytics and temporal pattern exploration.

 ---